ChaoTzuJung/dcard-toursim/README.md

 ### Infinite Scroll && Lazy Loading
 Use `IntersectionObserver` API to achieve infinite scroll and only load more data while scrolling to current bottom boundary.

+### Cache
+Use `react-query` to handle data fetching, caching, background updates and stale data.

 ### Performance
 In addition to lazy-loading data, dcard-tourism also use react core functions to enhance app performance, such as `React.memo`、`useCallback`、`useMemo`...etc.